SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

    The job script:

    * runs NEMO
-   * executes the :ref:`salishsea-combine` to combine the per-processor results and/or restart files
+   * executes the :ref:`salishsea-combine` to combine the per-processor restart and/or results files
-   * executes the :ref:`salishsea-deflate` to deflate the variables in the netCDF files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk
+   * executes the :ref:`salishsea-deflate` to deflate the variables in the large netCDF results files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk
-   * executes the :ref:`salishsea-gather` to collect the run results files into the results directory
+   * executes the :ref:`salishsea-gather` to collect the run description and results files into the results directory

 #.
-Submit the job script to the queue manager via :command:`qsub` on systems like :kbd:`salish.eos.ubc.ca`,
+Submit the job script to the queue manager via the :command:`qsub` command.
-   :kbd:`jasper.westgrid.ca`,
-   and :kbd:`orcinus.westgrid.ca` that use TORQUE/PBS schedulers.

-See the :ref:`RunDescriptionFileStructure` section for details of the run description file.
+See the :ref:`RunDescriptionFileStructure` section for details of the run description YAML file.

 The :command:`run` sub-command concludes by printing the path to the run directory and the response from the job queue manager.
 Example: